-ESI-PEP began with a 1-day workshop in January 2018 that brought together 80+ faculty, students, researchers from industry and government agencies, policy-makers and other domain experts to discuss the current state of knowledge and activity concerning plastics in the environment, with a focus on microplastics.
+ESI-CPE began with a 1-day workshop in January 2018 that brought together 80+ faculty, students, industry, government agencies, policy-makers and other domain experts to discuss the current state of knowledge and activity concerning plastics in the environment.

-Breakout session at ESI-PEP launch workshop
+Breakout session at ESI-CPE launch workshop

-Plenary session at ESI-PEP launch workshop
+Plenary session at ESI-CPE launch workshop

 In November 2019, we hosted a 3-day workshop, Modelling Plastics in the Oceans, to present new findings and exchange ideas with colleagues from the Woods Hole Oceanographic Institution and the Worldwide Universities Network.
-Through presentations and breakout sessions, we identified new avenues for inter-disciplicary collaboration to better model the behavior of microplastics in oceans and other waterways, including opportunities to connect oceanographers and materials scientists with experts in coastal and terrestrial ecosystems.
+We identified new avenues for collaboration to better model the behavior of microplastics in oceans and other waterways